-Apparently our expectations WERE too high.
-We wanted a telephone that would “work” even when the weather was damp and on days when it rains or snows.
-And we were hoping for enough of a reduction in the static and other noises on the line so a conversation could actually be possible.
+Apparently my expectations WERE too high.
+I wanted a telephone that would “work” even when the weather was damp and on days when it rains or snows.
+And I was hoping for enough of a reduction in the static and other noises on the line so a conversation could actually be possible.

 This morning I tried again to call the company to complain about the horrible noises on our telephone line.
 The representative asked if I could call her back from another telephone because the connection I was using was terrible.
 I told her no, I could not, and this is the problem.
 We have a cell phone but no cell phone coverage where we live.
 Our land line is all we have at home, and her telephone company is the only one who services this area.